Your Business and Customer Retention

 For instance, if your business started with 200 customers, you gained 100 new customers and ended the quarter with 250 customers.
 You would have a retention rate of 75%.

 After calculating the company’s customer retention rate, you can compare it to industry standards.
-With a quick comparison, you can see if your company’s performance has exceeded average or if you can benefit from significant improvements.
+With a quick comparison, you can see if your company’s performance has exceeded the average or if you can benefit from significant improvements.

 Overall, according to HubSpot data, the average customer retention rate in most industries is less than 20%.
-But the target tax rate for specific industries is much higher.
+However, the target tax rate for specific industries is much higher.
 For example, according to Profit Well, the retention rate of IT services is 81%, while the insurance industry only has a retention rate of 83% of its customers.
 The average retention rate for professional services companies is 84%, while the retention rate for retail businesses is 63%.